 Homesickness is something that most people have likely felt at some point in their life.
 That feeling of overwhelming sadness and melancholy experienced when you’re away from your familiar environment.
 When you’re not sleeping in your own bed or eating home cooked food, and when you’re not surrounded by your family and friends.

-And speaking as a 3rd year student living away from home, it’s definitely not uncommon to have these feelings while at university.
-The occasional fall outs with housemates, feeling lonely, and not to mention the work load that seems to suddenly creep up on you mid-term, making you feel inundated and trapped, can all lead to feeling homesick.
+And speaking as a 3rd year student living away from home, it’s definitely not uncommon to have these feelings.
+The occasional fall outs with housemates, feeling lonely, and not to mention the work load that suddenly creeps up on you mid-term; all making you feel inundated and trapped, can all lead to feeling homesick.

 Through my experiences, I have found a number of things that can reduce the feeling of homesickness and potentially help overcome it all together.
 Hopefully they can help you too…